berlin and dessau

 John Hejduk’s apartment tower was included in IBA 1984/87, but did not strictly adhere to the idea of reconstructing the pre-war city.

-In the afternoon, we had two more sites to visit: Karl-Marx-Allee, which reflects the GDR’s approach to modernism, and Haus der Statistik, the former headquarters of the GDR central administration for statistics.
+In the afternoon, we had two more sites to visit: Karl-Marx-Allee, which reflects the approach to modernism taken by East Germany (GDR, German Democratic Republic), and Haus der Statistik, the former headquarters of the GDR central administration for statistics.

 Karl-Marx-Allee is a historical and formative place.
 It was here that the East German uprising of 1953 took place, followed by demonstrations against the Berlin Wall (1989), then German unity with euphoria, disappointment, unemployment, and finally rediscovery and gentrification.
 In the 1990s, the nearly 2,600 apartments along the boulevard were fully renovated and sold to private property funds.